20 old-fashioned baby names that are really overdue for a comeback

 2. Arthur

-Hitting its peak in popularity a century ago, we think Arthur is well overdue to find its fans again – who doesn’t love the idea of having a sweet little man called Arthur?
+Hitting its peak in popularity a century ago, Arthur is, thanks to the royals, finding its fans again – and who doesn’t love the idea of having a sweet little man called Arthur?
 And Art or Artie are great diminutives for those first few years too.

 Conjuring up visions of the knights of the round table, Arthur is a kingly name of Celtic origin meaning ‘bear’ and is the name of actor Selma Blair’s son.